oci-tutorials/oci-tutorials.github.io/_posts/2019-01-29-creating-blog-jekyll.md

 type: Post
 ---

-# Creating a blog with Jekyll and GitHub Pages

 How many of you had the need to create a quick blog for a school project, a hackathon, or a work project but had no time to learn how to use a new complex Content Management System (CMS) like [Drupal](http://drupal.org/) or